gilesknap/IaC-at-home/nas/03-maas/PowerSupply.md

 ## 50w Supply wired to power rails

-Next I am ordering one of these (also available on Amazon with better price)
+Next I am ordering one of these (very similar are available on Amazon with a slightly better price, but I chose the official RS model since my experience with the 25w supply was sub-par)
 - https://uk.rs-online.com/web/p/embedded-switch-mode-power-supplies-smps/1618278

 ![alt text](images/ps10a.png)